 Stephen A. Sherwin, M.D. has served as a member of our Board of Directors since June 2015.
 Dr. Sherwin is a Clinical Professor of Medicine at the University of California, San Francisco, and a volunteer Attending Physician in the Hematology/Oncology Division of the Zuckerberg San Francisco General Hospital.
-He is a Venture Partner with Third Rock Ventures and a member of the Scientific Steering Committee of the Parker Institute for Cancer Immunotherapy.
 Dr. Sherwin was Chief Executive Officer of Cell Genesys, Inc., a cancer immunotherapy company, from 1990 and its Chairman from 1994 until the company's merger in 2009 with BioSante Pharmaceuticals, Inc. (now ANI Pharmaceuticals).
 He was also a co-founder and Chairman of the Board of Abgenix, Inc., an antibody company, which was acquired by Amgen Inc. in 2006, and co-founder and Chairman of Ceregene, Inc., a gene therapy company which was acquired by Sangamo Biosciences, Inc. in 2013.
 From 1983 to 1990, Dr. Sherwin held various positions at Genentech, Inc., most recently as Vice President of Clinical Research.
 Prior to 1983, he was on the staff of the National Cancer Institute.
 Dr. Sherwin holds a B.A. degree in biology from Yale University and an M.D. degree from Harvard Medical School and is board-certified in internal medicine and medical oncology.
 He is a fellow of the American College of Physicians and a member of the American Society of Clinical Oncology and the American Association for Cancer Research.
-Dr. Sherwin is currently a member of the board of directors of Biogen Inc. and Neurocrine Biosciences, Inc. Dr. Sherwin previously served on the board of directors of Biotechnology Industry Organization Association from 2002 to 2014 and as its Chairman from 2009 to 2011 and also previously served on the President's Council of Advisors for Science and Technology Working Group on Advancing Innovation in Drug Development and Evaluation from 2011 to 2013.
-In the past 5 years, Dr. Sherwin was also a member of the boards of directors of BioSante Pharmaceuticals, Inc. from 2009 until its merger with ANI Pharmaceuticals in 2013, Rigel Pharmaceuticals, Inc. from 2000 to 2017, Verastem, Inc. from 2013 until 2016 and Vical, Inc. from 2013 until 2015.
+Dr. Sherwin is currently a member of the board of directors of Biogen Inc., Neurocrine Biosciences, Inc. and Neon Therapeutics, Inc. Dr. Sherwin previously served on the board of directors of Biotechnology Industry Organization Association from 2002 to 2014 and as its Chairman from 2009 to 2011 and also previously served on the President's Council of Advisors for Science and Technology Working Group on Advancing Innovation in Drug Development and Evaluation from 2011 to 2013.
+In the past 5 years, Dr. Sherwin was also a member of the boards of directors of Rigel Pharmaceuticals, Inc. from 2000 to 2017, Verastem, Inc. from 2013 until 2016 and Vical, Inc. from 2013 until 2015.
 Because of his extensive experience holding executive and board positions and knowledge of the biomedical industry, as well as his expertise in clinical oncology, we believe Dr. Sherwin is able to make valuable contributions to our board of directors.

-CLASS II DIRECTORS

-CONTINUING IN OFFICE UNTIL THE 2020 ANNUAL MEETING
+CLASS II DIRECTORS CONTINUING IN OFFICE UNTIL THE 2020 ANNUAL MEETING

 Ross Haghighat has served as a member of our Board of Directors since 2009.
-Mr. Haghighat is the founder, Chairman and Managing Partner of Triton Systems, Inc. Mr. Haghighat has served on the board of Triton Systems, Inc., a product venturing company, where he has also served as its Chief Executive Officer since 2009.
+Mr. Haghighat is the founder, Chairman and Managing Partner of Triton Systems, Inc. Mr. Haghighat has served as the Chief Executive Officer and as a member of the board of directors of Triton Systems, Inc., a product venturing company, since 2009.
 Additionally, Mr. Haghighat has served on the board of directors of S12 Technologies and FRX Polymers since 2009.
 Mr. Haghighat holds a Bachelor's of Science and a Masters in Material Science, Organometallic Chemistry from Rutgers University and a Master of Business Administration from Boston College.
 Because of his extensive experience in the biotechnology field, we believe Mr. Haghighat is able provide valuable contributions to our Board of Directors.